ASK DOTTO TECH #28

 Scott Rixon writes about the sharing functionality within the platforms.
 He states that within OneNote you can only share at a notebook level.
 While Evernote you can share items as individual as a single note.

-This is true.
-Evernote allows to you quickly share at a note or notebook level.
+.
 OneNote just allows you to share an entire notebook.
 This could be troubling if you have different segments of content that may need to be parceled out a little more particularly.
 As far as flexibility of the app it still looks as though Evernote would win that head to head.

 What About Penultimate?